 Dogs have a very lower tolerance for salt, and the salt likewise found in butter, to say nothing of its dairy and fat content, can have some nasty side effects in the long term health of your pet.

-Having these kinds of issues overshadow the nutritional value of broccoli is something definitely best avoided.
+Having these kinds of issues overshadow the nutritional value of broccoli is best avoided.

 Because broccoli is that much harder to digest for dogs, it can be used as a supplement in food to help give your dog’s digestive system a bit of a workout.

-It’s valuable fibre, in other words, but is complex enough for dogs to deal with that it’s best not used too heavily.
+It’s valuable fiber, in other words, but is complex enough for dogs to deal with that it’s best not used too heavily.

 Dangers of broccoli for dogs

 The dangers of broccoli for dogs largely come from the structure of broccoli itself.
-It’s busy and dense at the top, and hard and rigis along the stem.
+It’s busy and dense at the top, and hard and rigid along the stem.